 We agree with Nobel Prize-winning physicist Niels Bohr who said, "Prediction is very difficult, especially about the future."

 The good news is that successful investing doesn’t require the ability to predict the ups and downs of the stock market.
 It requires patience.
-You see, successful investing is not about timing the market; it's about time in the market.
+Successful investing isn't about timing the market; it's about time in the market.

-The Lucky Lew would have earned an average annual return of 10.1% vs. 9.4% for Steady Eddy who made no attempt to time the market.
-That’s a surprisingly small benefit for pulling off an impossible feat.
+Over the 30-year period, market-timer Lucky Lew earned an average annual return of 10.1%.
+The average annual return for Steady Eddy, who made no attempt to time the market, was only slightly less: 9.4%.
+Lucky Lew got a surprisingly meager benefit for pulling off an unlikely (if not impossible) market-timing feat.

-But that doesn’t stop people from trying to time the market.
-Research shows the average investor significantly underperforms the market because of failed attempts at market timing.
+But that doesn’t stop people from trying to time the market, even though abundant research shows the average investor significantly underperforms the market because of failed attempts at market timing.

-We suggest that you tune out all the noise — the constant chatter of stock market prognosticators — and stick with the plan we'll help you develop.
-You'll sleep better at night and your portfolio will perform better as well.
+We suggest you tune out the market-timing noise — the constant chatter of stock market prognosticators — and stick with the plan we'll help you develop.
+You'll sleep better at night and your portfolio likely will perform better too.